 The NIHR is a complex, devolved organisation which can be confusing.
 Here’s what each part of the local NIHR does, and who it’s designed to help.

-There is some overlap between the different parts.
-For example, the Research Design Service and Bristol Trials Centre both offer support for grant applications.
-The different parts also collaborate and work together.
+There is some overlap between the different parts, but they also collaborate and work together.

 If in doubt, get in touch with the part you feel is most relevant and they will be happy to help.